Gospel Music

 primarily on improvisation and reflects a long tradition of changing ideas of structure,

 freedom and swing.
-The first music known as jazz was the New Orleans style ("Dixieland"), in which a small group
+The first music known as jazz was the New Orleans style

-would improvise collectively on a well known tune. in the Twenties trumpeter Louis
+known tune. in the Twenties trumpeter Louis Armstrong and others began to separate the

-different degrees of freedom -an idea that ruled jazz for the next few decades through the
+ruled jazz for the next few decades through the harmonic and rhythmic revolutions of the

-harmonic and rhythmic revolutions of the big bands of the Thirties swing era, (Duke
+big bands of the Thirties swing era, (Duke Ellington, Fletcher Henderson, Benny Goodman),

-Ellington, Fletcher Henderson, Benny Goodman), bee-bop in the late Forties (Charlie
+bee-bop in the late Forties (Charlie Parker, Dizzy Gillespie) and "cool" and

-Parker, Dizzy Gillespie) and "cool" and hard bop and modal playing in the
+hard bop and modal playing in the Fifties (Miles Davis, Thelonius Monk)

 What is Jazz?